xdung24/sqld/README.md

 * **Postgres** : For Postgres the format looks like `postgres://{user}:{password}@{host}/{database_name}?sslmode=disable`.
 More info on Postgres dsn values: https://godoc.org/github.com/lib/pq#hdr-Connection_String_Parameters

-* **SQLite** : For SQLite the format can be a file name `test.db` or `file:test.db?cache=shared&mode=memory` or an in-memory store with `:memory:`.
+* **SQLite** : For SQLite the format can be a file name `test.db` or `file:test.db` or an in-memory store with `:memory:`.
 More info on SQLite dsn values: https://godoc.org/github.com/mattn/go-sqlite3#SQLiteDriver.Open

 ### -h
 The database hostname.
 For example, running locally, MySQL will generally be `localhost:3306` and for Postgres `localhost:5432`.